One of the many questions that I'm often asked is,

 PRO TIP : Practice patching an old tube and see whether the air holds overnight.

 6. A Small Piece of Old Tire

 Ever heard of the One Dollar Bill trick to fix punctures?

-Well it's useful especially if you've got a cut on your tire sidewall.
+Well it's useful especially if you've got a cut on your clincher tire's sidewall.
 If you pump up a cut tire, the tube will bulge out and it might end up bursting into pieces.

 And that's where either a small patch of old tire, where I cut into roughly 2" x 1" comes in handy, or the one dollar bill.

 Insert it between the tube and the tire.
 Then you can safely pump the tires up and roll home to get them replaced with a new one.

 Personally, I'd prefer using the old tire patch.